'They could have asked for £100m' - Arsenal must now sell Aubameyang on the cheap after 'crazy' mistake says Aliadiere | Goal.com

 “So you are going in a circle all the time.
 You need to build with players you are going to keep for six, seven, eight years.
 Then you get less turnover all the time and you’re not always trying to find someone who will be as good as the player you’ve just lost.

 “If you are not doing that, it just never feels like you are building.
-It feels like you are just gong year by year.”
+It feels like you are just going year by year.”

 Aliadiere added: “People will say Auba is a top player and we’ve got all his goals if we keep him.
 Yeah, I get that, I totally understand that.
 But how can you build a club or a team if you keep doing that?